-The sophomore year introduces basic skill sets for communication design such as typography, color theory, image making, design thinking, software proficiencies, and creative methodologies for problem solving.
+The sophomore year introduces basic skill sets for communication design such as typography, color theory, image making, design thinking, software proficiencies, and creative methodologies for problem-solving.
 At the end of the sophomore sequence, each student must participate in the Sophomore Portfolio Review.
 This review is used to select those students who have demonstrated an appropriate degree of proficiency necessary to continue in the program.

-The junior year offers a variety classes featuring different design experiences in graphic design, art direction, publication design (such as magazines and annual reports), interactive design (such as motion graphics design and web/interface design), as well as a menu of other specialized course offerings.
+The junior year offers a variety of classes featuring different design experiences in graphic design, art direction, publication design (such as magazines and annual reports), interactive design (such as motion graphics design and web/interface design), as well as a menu of other specialized course offerings.

-The senior year is an intense set of classes dedicated to helping the student hone conceptual and design skills, and to preparing a competitive, final portfolio.
+The senior year is an intense set of classes dedicated to helping the student hone conceptual and design skills, and preparing a competitive, final portfolio.
 Additionally, students are encouraged to take advantage of an internship course for experience.